 Tahiti enjoys warm temperatures year-round but it’s better to plan your visit considering the rain and the crowds.
 High season runs from June to August during the coolest and driest months, while the most humid and wettest period goes from November to April.
 Taking into account that many travelers flock to French Polynesia for Christmas and New Year, the best months to visit Tahiti are May, October, and the beginning of November.

-Tahiti Honeymoon Hotels & Resorts
+Tahiti Honeymoon Resorts

 French Polynesia receives nearly 200,000 visitors every year, making tourism the country’s main industry.
 Tahiti is no exception and has an excellent infrastructure for tourists, especially around the capital Papeete in the north and west of the island.
 Here, you can find a bed in a hostel for $50, a room in a basic inn for $120, 3-star hotels for $170, as well as a wide range of exclusive resorts from $350 per night.